mathesar-foundation/mathesar-wiki/community/contributing.md

     If the Mathesar team has already merged one of your PRs, then you may wish to ear-mark the issue for yourself so that other do not work on it concurrently.

-    However, **if you are band new to Mathesar, we recommend skipping this step** and making your changes *without* claiming the issue.
+    However, **if you are brand new to Mathesar, we recommend skipping this step** and making your changes *without* claiming the issue.
 (A core team member will assign the issue to you *after* you open a PR.)
 This recommendation is designed to reduce the overhead the core team has experienced from a high volume of contributors failing to follow through with their intent to submit PRs.

     If you decide to claim the issue: